gastontecheradev/gastontecheradev/README.md

 ### About me

-I build web applications with **ASP.NET Core, C# and SQL**, focused on clean architecture, maintainability and solving real problems.
+I build web applications with **ASP.NET and React**, focused on clean architecture, maintainability and solving real problems.
 I've shipped projects end to end — from requirements and database design to deployment — for small businesses and individuals.

 Currently pursuing a degree in Computer Engineering.
-### Tech I work with

-**Frontend:** React · JavaScript · HTML5 · CSS3 · Tailwind · Bootstrap
-**Backend:** ASP.NET Core MVC · C# · API Rest · Entity Framework Core · SQL · ASP.NET Identity
-**Other:** Git · REST · Razor · Software Architecture · Design Patterns

 ### Featured projects